pivotal/docs-tap/install-gitops/sops.hbs.md

     ```console
     imgpkg copy -b registry.tanzu.vmware.com/tanzu-application-platform/tap-packages:${TAP_VERSION} --to-repo ${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/tap-packages
     ```

-## <a id='create-a-new-git-repository'></a>Create a new Git repository
+## <a id='create-a-new-git-repository'></a> Create a new Git repository

+Follow these steps to create a new Git repository and set up the authentication:

 1. In a hosted Git service, for example, GitHub or GitLab, create a new respository.

-    This version of Tanzu GitOps RI supports authenticating to a hosted Git repository by using SSH as well as Basic Authentication.
+    This version of Tanzu GitOps RI supports authenticating to a hosted Git repository by using SSH and Basic Authentication.

 1. Initialize a new Git repository: